15 Best Bookstores in Massachusetts 2025

 Belmont Books is a popular bookstore, owned by Kathy Crowley and Chris Abouzeid.
 This store has been serving the community since its opening.
 Besides books, they have a cafe named Black Bear Cafe that serves delicious food.

-Their inventory is filled with several categories of books.
-For kids and teens, they have a special program to give them the chance to read and review any book before publishing.
+Their inventory is filled with books from several categories.
+For kids and teens, they have a special program that gives them the chance to read and review any book before it’s published.
 The store offers gift cards, codes, books, and picture books.

 • Best Selling Books: The Invisible Life of Addie LaRue (Hardcover) By V. E. Schwab, How the South Won the Civil War: Oligarchy, Democracy, and the Continuing Fight for the Soul of America (Hardcover) By Heather Cox Richardson